Table of Contents

 Symptoms of adrenal cortex insufficiency

 The range of symptoms is diversified and depends on the level of destruction in the adrenal cortex.
-Every stage from latent adrenal cortex insufficiency and a lack of symptoms up to endocrine coma is possible.
-People with a latent (and unknown) adrenal cortex insufficiency are the most vulnerable.
+Every stage, from latent adrenal cortex insufficiency and a lack of symptoms up to endocrine coma, is possible.
+People with latent (and unknown) adrenal cortex insufficiency are the most vulnerable.

-Specific strain factors may lead to acute decompensation of the hormonal situation: addisonian crisis.
-Along with the aforementioned symptoms, highly different symptoms may also arise: exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhoea and vomiting, hypoglycaemia with metabolic acidosis, and eventual delirium or even endocrine coma.
+Specific strain factors may lead to acute decompensation of the hormonal situation called Addisonian crisis.
+Along with the aforementioned symptoms, other symptoms such as exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhea, and vomiting, hypoglycemia with metabolic acidosis, delirium, or even endocrine coma may occur.

-The compensatory increase of MSH levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.
+The compensatory increase of melanocyte-stimulating hormone (MSH) levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.

 Diagnosing adrenal cortex insufficiency

 First, it is necessary to determine the ACTH level in the plasma.
-This increase is typical in Addison’s disease due to the compensatory efforts of the regulatory circuits.
-By definition, secondary adrenal cortex insufficiencies entail lower ACTH-plasma levels.
-Also, no increase in the ACTH level is possible with the CRH test.
+This increase is typical of Addison’s disease due to the compensatory efforts of the regulatory circuits.
+By definition, secondary adrenal cortex insufficiency entails lower ACTH-plasma levels.
+Also, no increase in the ACTH level is possible with the corticotropin-releasing hormone (CRH) test.

-The ACTH test is also used.
-With this, the course of the serum cortisol level is observed before and after administrating ACTH.
-Based on the pathophysiological considerations, an increase in cortisol after stimulation by ACTH with a primary adrenal cortex insufficiency is not possible.
+The ACTH test is also used for diagnosis.
+In this test, the course of the serum cortisol level is observed before and after the administration of ACTH.
+Based on the pathophysiologic considerations, an increase in cortisol after stimulation by ACTH with a primary adrenal cortex insufficiency is not possible.
 If secondary adrenal cortex insufficiency is present, stimulation with ACTH is still possible and increased cortisol levels can be observed.

 Admittedly, the symptoms of adrenal cortex insufficiency may be largely non-specific.
 One must consider other reasons for weight loss or weakness.
-Abdominal illnesses associated with diarrhoea, vomiting or peritonitis must be taken into consideration.
-Potential effects of medication are especially possible with electrolyte disorders.
-If an addisonian crisis develops, all of the differential diagnostics for shock or acute abdomen are helpful, and must be conducted systematically.
+Abdominal illnesses associated with diarrhea, vomiting, or peritonitis must be taken into consideration.
+The potential side effects of medication are especially possible with electrolyte disorders.
+If an Addisonian crisis develops, all of the differential diagnoses for shock or acute abdomen are helpful and must be conducted systematically.

 Treating adrenal cortex insufficiency

-The bottom line is this: The hormone deficiency must be compensated.
+The hormone deficiency must be compensated.
 The hormonal circuits are highly complex.
-The physiological hormone states must frequently adjust to various situations, and they vary greatly.
-Infections, operations and other bodily strains especially entail increased cortisol levels.
-Extensive training is an absolutely necessary part of the treatment concept in order for the patients to receive adequate hormone substitution.
+The physiologic hormone states must frequently adjust to various situations, and they vary greatly.
+Infections, operations, and other bodily strains especially entail increased cortisol levels.
+Extensive training is an absolutely necessary part of the treatment concept for the patients to receive adequate hormone substitution.